jhodgkinson-splunk/splunk_wineventcode_secanalysis/README.md

 REQUIRES COMMON INFORMATION MODEL 4.14+ with properly populated signature_id field!

 Version 1.4 of Windows Event Code Security Analysis app for Splunk.
-Direct questions to brodsky@splunk.com.
+Direct questions to @james_brodsky on Twitter.
+As of January 2022 I have left Splunk and am employed at Okta, but happy to maintain this app as time permits.

 Thanks to all security researchers that provided public info on event code recommendations - sources for this are linked from the Lookup Overview page, Count of Codes by Authority panel.

 If you want a .spl version of this look in the root of this repo - removed temporarily but will put it back soon!

-(5-17-21: have been asked by several to get this on Splunkbase - will do that shortly...)
+01-30-22: Merged in addition of JSCU-NL Logging Essentials guidance, thank you David Andre!

 05-17-21: Added Defender event codes to lookup; fixed readme format.
 Thank you Drew Church!